Escalon Wrongful Death Lawyer

 - If the deceased provided their parents with 50 percent of their support, the parents could file a wrongful death claim

 Every personal injury lawsuit has a deadline beyond which the claim can no longer be filed.
 This is called the statute of limitation.
 For a wrongful death in California, the time within which a wrongful death lawsuit can be filed is two years.
-Your wrongful death attorney will ensure that all documents are properly filed on time.First Steps in Filing a Wrongful Death Lawsuit
+Your wrongful death attorney will ensure all documents are properly filed on time.First Steps in Filing a Wrongful Death Lawsuit

 Please watch the video presented by attorney Ed Smith that explains the wrongful death process:Compensation in a Wrongful Death Lawsuit